andrewtarzia/citable_data/tarzia_lewis_2024/README.rst

 structures/opt_*METHOD*_SP_*METHOD*_06-02-2024 directories:
     * All DFT was run by Victor Posligua
     * contains the input files (.com), output files (.log) and structure files (.xyz/.mol) of DFT optimisations and single point energy calculations with each method
+    * When the opt method and SP method are the same, the final structure is included in .mol and .xyz formats
+    * However, if opt method is different from the SP method, the final structure is not included because only a single-point energy calculation was run.
+    * For example, there are no .mol or .xyz files for 'opt_PBE0_SP_B3LYP_06-02-2024’ since the structure is already in 'opt_PBE0_SP_PBE0_06-02-2024’.
     * you’ll find 8 different folders:

 - opt_PBE0_SP_PBE0_06-02-2024